 Sign up for the Undergraduate Research Network newsletter here!

-If you wish to join an URN committee or become an Oculus Editor, look out for our recruitment applications, which go out at the start of every semester.
+If you wish to become an URN officer, sign up for the newsletter and look out for our recruitment applications, which go out at the start of every semester.
 URN officers help organize research workshops and talks, host the Research Symposium and publish the Oculus journal.

 Feel free to email any questions to [email protected]

 UVa’s interdisciplinary research committee

 The American Chemistry Society Student Chapter and the Global Infectious Diseases Association (GIDA) will be hosting an Undergraduate Research Panel on Wednesday, November 10th from 6-7pm at Dell 2 Room 103!
 They are hosting a panel of undergraduates currently involved in research who will be sharing their experiences and answering any questions you may have about getting involved.